Michelle Bachelet: UN High Commissioner for Human Rights (2018–2022)

-Bachelet's visited Xinjiang in May 2022 which marked the first time in 17 years that a UN high commissioner for human rights had travelled to China.
+Bachelet visited Xinjiang in May 2022, which marked the first time in 17 years that a UN high commissioner for human rights had travelled to China.
 Bachelet's statement following the visit praised China's "[p]overty alleviation and the eradication of extreme poverty, 10 years ahead of its target date" as "tremendous achievements", noting also that China's "introduction of universal health care and almost universal unemployment insurance scheme go a long way in ensuring protection of the right to health and broader social and economic rights".
-Bachelet stated that in Xinjiang she "raised questions and concerns about the application of counter-terrorism and de-radicalisation measures and their broad application – particularly their impact on the rights of Uyghurs and other predominantly Muslim minorities" and that "the Government assured me that the [Vocational and Educational Training Center] system has been dismantled".
+Bachelet stated that in Xinjiang she had "raised questions and concerns about the application of counter-terrorism and de-radicalisation measures and their broad application – particularly their impact on the rights of Uyghurs and other predominantly Muslim minorities" and that "the Government assured me that the [Vocational and Educational Training Center] system has been dismantled".
 She also "encouraged the Government to undertake a review of all counter terrorism and deradicalization policies to ensure they fully comply with international human rights standards, and in particular that they are not applied in an arbitrary and discriminatory way".

-Bachelet's visit was criticized by organizations such as Amnesty International, Human Rights Watch, the Campaign for Uyghurs, and the World Uyghur Congress.
+Bachelet's visit was criticized by organizations such as Amnesty International and Human Rights Watch.
 The New York Times described Bachelet's comments regarding Xinjiang as "couched in the language of the Chinese government" and the editorial boards of The Guardian and The Washington Post criticized the visit.
+The World Uyghur Congress as well as the U.S.-based Campaign for Uyghurs organization both called for her to resign.

 On 13 June 2022, Bachelet announced that she would not seek a second term as UN High Commissioner on Human Rights following the expiration of her term on 31 August 2022.
-She said the decision was motivated by her desire to spend more time with her family in Chile and was unrelated to her recently concluded trip to Xinjiang.
-According to Al Jazeera, the United Nation's Human Rights Office is politically charged and nearly all its high commissioners have avoided seeking term extensions.
-In her final brief at the UN's summer session, Bachelet touched on a number of issues, including the work her office was doing to provide an updated assessment on the human rights situation in Xinjiang and supporting calls for investigation into Israel's alleged killing of journalist Shireen Abu Akleh, stating that the "now chronically high levels of killings and injuries of Palestinians, including children by Israeli forces in the occupied Palestinian territory, have continued in the first six months of 2022".
+She said the decision was motivated by her desire to spend more time with her family in Chile and was unrelated to her recent trip to Xinjiang.
+Western human rights advocates welcomed her move nonetheless, with WUC President Dolkun Isa contending that the "mounting criticism of her inability to condemn the human rights atrocities" in China must have been a factor in her decision.
+In her final brief at the UN's summer session, Bachelet said her office was going to provide an updated assessment on the human rights situation in Xinjiang.
+In the brief, she also brought up the killing of journalist Shireen Abu Akleh, urging Israel to open a criminal investigation and adding that the "now chronically high levels of killings and injuries of Palestinians, including children by Israeli forces in the occupied Palestinian territory, have continued in the first six months of 2022".
 Bachelet's report on Xinjiang was published on her final day in the role of high commissioner, but unusually she did not sign off on the report with her signature.
+As she departed the UN post, Bachelet urged renewed efforts to "avoid a great global fracture".